cryptoparty/handbook/src/book.md

  * Encourage a culture of sharing.
 Encourage advanced users to help not-so advanced ones.
 Delegate.

- * Use online meeting platforms like mumble (e.g. #cryptoparty room on http://occupytalk.org/) when physical meetups are not possible or impractical.
+ * Use online meeting platforms like mumble, or even chatrooms (e.g. #cryptoparty room on http://occupytalk.org/) when physical meetups are not possible or impractical.

  * Copy from other cryptoparties.
 Remix, Reuse and Share.
 Create a basket of old devices people are willing to donate to more needy CryptoPartiers.